ay1011/deep-reinforcement-learning/p2_Continuous_Control/Report.md

 - Through the value-based approach, the critic estimates the value of future rewards of state-action pairs.

-Udacity's single-agent DDPG [code](https://github.com/udacity/deep-reinforcement-learning/blob/master/ddpg-pendulum/ddpg_agent.py) was used as starting point for this project.
+Udacity's single-agent DDPG [code](https://github.com/udacity/deep-reinforcement-learning/blob/master/ddpg-pendulum/ddpg_agent.py) was used as the  starting point for this project.

 #### Hyperparameters of DDPG agent
 ```python